DOI-USGS/vizlab-home/README.md

 `VITE_APP_TITLE` is also used to set the base path for the vite build in `'vite.config.mjs'`.

-It is also used to configure the metadata in `'index.html'`.
+It is also used to configure the metadata and to set the path for the meta tag image in `'index.html'`.

 The environment variables `VITE_APP_LONG_TITLE` and `VITE_APP_DESCRIPTION` are also used to configure the metadata.